influxdata/docs-v2/content/influxdb/v2/reference/key-concepts/data-elements.md

 2019-08-18T00:06:00Z 28
 ```

+{{% /cloud-only %}}

-Understanding the concept of a series is essential when designing your [schema](/influxdb/v2/reference/glossary/#schema) and working with your data in InfluxDB.
+Understanding the concept of a series is essential when [designing your schema](/influxdb/v2/write-data/best-practices/schema-design/) and working with your data in InfluxDB.

 ## Point

-A **point** includes the series key, a field value, and a timestamp.
-For example, a single point from the [sample data](#sample-data) looks like this:
+A **point** includes the series key, a field value, and a timestamp--for example, a single point from the [sample data](#sample-data):

 `2019-08-18T00:00:00Z census ants 30 portland mullen`